mezzio/mezzio/docs/book/v3/features/router/intro.md

 Note that the first step is to determine if we have a `RouteResult`; if we do not have one, we should either delegate to the next middleware, or return some sort of response (generally a 404).
-In the case of Expressive, a later middleware will generate the 404 response for us, so we can safely delegate.
+In the case of Mezzio, a later middleware will generate the 404 response for us, so we can safely delegate.

 ## URI generation

 Because routers have knowledge of the various paths they can match, they are also typically used within applications to generate URIs to other application resources.
-Expressive provides this capability in the `RouterInterface`, either delegating to the underlying router implementations or providing a compatible implementation of its own.
+Mezzio provides this capability in the `RouterInterface`, either delegating to the underlying router implementations or providing a compatible implementation of its own.